Part Two: The Traditions

 Clarity

-Hunger is Rumi's central teaching: there is music in the empty stomach.
-The hunger that drives you to the Beloved is not to be satisfied cheaply.
-The fast is not punishment but pilgrimage.
-You walk toward the feast through the desert.
+Hunger is Rumi's central teaching: there is somatic music in the empty stomach : the metabolic shift of extended fasting clearing the body's awareness as it clears the digestive system.
+The hunger that drives one to the Beloved is not to be satisfied cheaply.
+The fast is not punishment but healing pilgrimage.
+The nervous system learns a new baseline through the sustained practice of fasting.
+You walk toward the feast through the desert, and one arrive changed.

 Sources and Further Reading